ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 Several definitions have been developed within the compute and communication industry and through various standardizations, such as those by the {{DMTF}}, that could be used as L0 metrics.
 In this section, we provide examples.

-The sources of L0 metrics can be nominal, directly measured, estimation, or aggregated.
-Nominal L0 metrics are provided initially by resource providers.
-Dynamic L0 metrics are measured or estimated during service stage.
-L0 metrics also support aggregation, in case that there are multiple service instances.
+The sources of L0 metrics can be nominal, directly measured, estimated, or aggregated.
+Nominal L0 metrics are initially provided by resource providers.
+Dynamic L0 metrics are measured or estimated during the service stage.
+Additionally, L0 metrics support aggregation when there are multiple service instances.

 L0 metrics also support the statistics defined in section 4.1.